 As parents, we all want what is best for our children, but sometimes figuring out what is best is the most difficult part.
 With social media being so prominent in our modern lives, we can’t help but compare ourselves.
 Maybe I should do more craft with my children?
 Maybe we should get outdoors more?
 Am I helping my child to learn enough?
 Should I be limiting screen time?

 Depending where in the world you are, you might have quite a lot of time with no school, and we all want to ensure that we can help our children get as much value from the holidays as possible.

 I have three children, aged eight, five, and four.
 I also work here at Edmentum International full time.
 Many parents will be able to relate to my lack of time, and my desire to keep the peace amongst their sibling rivalries!
-Therefore I hope that some of my tips below for balancing “what’s best” may give you hope for surviving summer.
+Therefore I hope that some of my tips below for balancing “what’s best” may give you hope for surviving the holidays.

 We have an unwritten rule in our house, if the children want to lose themselves to the television, PlayStation, or Nintendo DS, then they have to do something that will help them to grow first.
 This can be any of the following:

-- Creativity (writing, drawing, colouring, crafting, Lego)
+- Creativity (writing, drawing, coloring, crafting, Lego)